Drug Susceptibility Testing (DST)

 Brief Description

-Drug Susceptibility Testing (DST) determines the ability of the four primary antitubercular drugs to inhibit the growth (in vitro) of Mycobacterium tuberculosis complex (MTBC) in a broth macrodilution matrix which utilizes critical concentrations of drugs tested.
-DST is important to the proper treatment and management of patients with tuberculosis (TB).
-DST guides the physician in the selection of the most appropriate drug treatment regimen and alerts the physician when drug resistance may be a consideration in patient management.
+Antimicrobial susceptibility testing (AST) determines the ability of the four primary antitubercular drugs to inhibit the growth (in vitro) of Mycobacterium tuberculosis complex (MTBC) in a broth macrodilution matrix which utilizes critical concentrations of drug tested.
+AST is important to the proper treatment and management of patients with tuberculosis (TB).
+AST guides the physician in the selection of the most appropriate drug treatment regimen and alerts the physician when drug resistance may be a consideration in patient management.

 Laboratory Unit